rdkit/homebrew-rdkit/README.md

     python-config --prefix
     find /usr/local/Cellar/rdkit -name rdBase.so -exec otool -L {} \;
     find /usr/local/Cellar/boost -name libboost_python-mt.dylib -exec otool -L {} \;

+- *TypeError: No to_python (by-value) converter found for C++ type: boost::shared_ptr<RDKit::ROMol>*

+This is likely due to a bug in boost-python v1.60.
+At the time of this writing, you need to install an older version of boost:

+    brew uninstall boost boost-python
+    brew install homebrew/versions/boost159 homebrew/versions/boost-python159

+and then uninstall and reinstall the rdkit.